 - Date paste

-- Lemon, juiced (can keep peeled and whole using a Vitamix or comparable blender)
+- Lemon, juiced (can keep peeled and whole using high-speed blender)

-- Ground turmeric (for extra yellow color and nutrients, of course!)
+- Ground turmeric, for extra yellow color and nutrients

 - Ground vanilla, optional

 This is a very basic, but very easy raw crust.
 It's similar to my Sprouted No-Bake Cookies but only uses coconut flour instead of sprouted buckwheat, so no blending is involved.

 Mix your coconut flour with about 1/4 the amount of ground flax, chia, or a combination of both, any cinnamon or other spices desired, and a pinch of salt.
 The flax and chia really help this crust stick together, while adding lots of great nutrients!

 Drizzle in coconut oil, about 1/4 the amount of flour used (just like in the filling, the fatty coconut helps this crust firm up once chilled).